Anish-shakya/Sql-Interview-Questions/README.md

 Solution to some interview questions related to SQL

-This repo contains some problem that were asked in well known  tech companies like Facebook ,LinkedIn , Microsoft ect And some additional protice question in pratice folder
+This repo contains some problem that were asked in well known  tech companies like Facebook ,LinkedIn , Microsoft ect And some additional protice question in pratice folder.